-Outlined below are the goals from the meeting in 1914 contrasted with INTERPOL’s current activities.
+Outlined below are some of the goals from the meeting in 1914 contrasted with our current activities.

 The Congress expressed the wish to improve direct contacts between police forces in different countries, in order to facilitate investigations that crossed geographical borders.

 National Central Bureaus (NCBs) have become the lifeblood of INTERPOL.
-They are the contact point for all INTERPOL activities in the field, providing the crucial link between national police and the Organization’s global network of 190 member countries.
+They are the contact point for all our activities in the field, providing the crucial link between national police and our global network of member countries.

 NCBs cooperate together on cross-border investigations, operations and arrests and share vital police information on a daily basis.
-INTERPOL also enables direct and personal contact for police and other experts in the form of operational meetings, working groups and conferences, where they can discuss common issues and share expertise.
+We also bring police and experts together for operational meetings, working groups and conferences, where they can discuss common issues and share expertise.

 The Congress recognized the need for swift communications between countries if criminals were to be quickly located and arrested.
 It expressed the wish that judicial and police authorities should be able to use international post, telegram and telephone services free of charge.

 Communications technology has evolved immeasurably over the past century.
-In 1935 the Organization launched its first international radio network, providing an independent telecommunications system solely for the use of national criminal police authorities.
+In 1935, we launched our first international radio network, providing an independent telecommunications system solely for the use of national criminal police authorities.

-Morse code is firmly consigned to the past as INTERPOL now connects the world’s police via I-24/7, its secure, web-based police communications system.
-More than 17.5 million messages are transmitted annually via I-24/7, which also gives NCBs real-time access to INTERPOL’s range of databases.
+Morse code is firmly consigned to the past as we now connect the world’s police via I-24/7, our secure, web-based police communications system.
+Millions of messages are transmitted annually via I-24/7, which also gives NCBs real-time access to our range of databases.
 The extent of change in this area would have been difficult for police in 1914 to imagine.

 The Congress realized a common language needed to be chosen, in order to harmonize communications between countries.
 French was designated as the international language, with Esperanto mentioned as a possibility for the future, should it become sufficiently widespread.

-Although Esperanto was never adopted, French remains an official language, along with English, Spanish and Arabic.
-INTERPOL staff represent great linguistic diversity, with around 100 nationalities employed at the General Secretariat and Regional Bureaus.
+Although Esperanto was never adopted, French remains an official language, along with English, Spanish (1955) and Arabic (1999).
+Our staff represent great linguistic diversity, with around 100 nationalities employed at the General Secretariat and its Regional Bureaus.

-In particular, the staff of the Command and Coordination Centre are fluent in several different languages (including non-official ones), so as to provide an instant response to any country facing a crisis situation, and to facilitate communications between national police forces.
+In particular, the staff of the Command and Coordination Centre are fluent in several different languages, so they can support member countries.

 Training was considered vital, both in terms of training in forensic science for law students, and investigative training for police officers.